awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 + **Support SQL ID** – A hash value of the SQL ID\.
 This value is only for referencing a SQL ID when you are working with AWS Support\.
 AWS Support doesn't have access to your actual SQL IDs and SQL text\.
 + **Digest ID** – An ID that the database uses to uniquely identify a SQL Digest\.
 A SQL Digest can contain one or more SQL statements with literals removed and white space standardized\.
 The literals are replaced with question marks \(?\)\.

-  For Amazon RDS MySQL and PostgreSQL DB instances, you can use a Digest ID to find a specific SQL Digest\.
+  For Amazon RDS MariaDB, MySQL, and PostgreSQL DB instances, you can use a Digest ID to find a specific SQL Digest\.

   For Oracle and SQL Server DB instances, the Digest ID is the same as the SQL ID\.
 The top row in the **Top Load Items** table is the actual SQL statement, including the literals\.
 + **Support Digest ID** – A hash value of the Digest ID\.
 This value is only for referencing a Digest ID when you are working with AWS Support\.
 AWS Support doesn't have access to your actual Digest IDs and SQL text\.